-- EVP (J-1 visa status): Exchange Visitor Program, authorized through the United States Department of State and administered at WSU by the Program Responsible Officer, Steve Lyons.
-Allows for temporary visits for research, teaching, consultation, observation, lecturing and conference participation as well as sponsored studies; J-1 visa supports this program.
+- EVP (J-1 visa status): Exchange visitor program, authorized through the United States Department of State and administered at Wright State University by the program responsible officer.
+Allows for temporary visits for research, teaching, consultation, observation, lecturin,g and conference participation as well as sponsored studies; J-1 visa supports this program.

-- Exchange Visitor: A participant in the Exchange Visitor Program, holder of J visa.
+- Exchange Visitor: A participant in the exchange visitor program and holder of J visa.

-- Travel Documents: Your passport, entry visa stamp in the passport, Certificate of Eligibility (I-20, DS-2019), and I-94.
+- Travel Documents: Your passport, entry visa stamp in the passport, ccertificateof eligibility (I-20, DS-2019), and I-94.
 These are important documents.
 Please do not lose them.
 Bring them to the UCIE office when you have questions or concerns.
 You also must carry them with you when you travel out of the United States.

-- I-20 / Certificate of Eligibility for F-1 status: The travel document issued by the UCIE office for your F-1 visa application and entry/reentry into the U.S. for fulltime study in a recognized degree program (or for your F-2 visa application as a dependent of a student).
-The I-20 expires 60 days after you conclude all requirements for your degree program or on the date indicated in item 5 of the I-20, whichever comes first.
+- I-20/Certificate of Eligibility for F-1 status: The travel document issued by the UCIE office for your F-1 visa application and entry/reentry into the U.S. for full-time study in a recognized degree program (or for your F-2 visa application as a dependent of a student).
+The I-20 expires 60 days after you conclude all requirements for your degree program or on the date indicated in item five of the I-20, whichever comes first.

-- I-94 / Arrival and Departure Record: A small card stamped by the Immigration officer at your U.S. port-of-entry and normally stapled inside your passport.
-It specifies your authorized length of stay in the U.S. F-1 students and F-2 dependents receive "D/S", meaning that their stay is authorized for the Duration of their Status in one academic program as noted in item 5 of the I-20 document.
-J-1 Exchange Visitors and J-2 dependents receive "D/S" also, meaning the stay is valid for the period of time shown in item 3 of the IAP-66.
+- I-94/Arrival and Departure Record: A small card stamped by the Immigration officer at your U.S. port-of-entry and normally stapled inside your passport.
+It specifies your authorized length of stay in the U.S. F-1 students and F-2 dependents receive duration of status, meaning that their stay is authorized for the euration of their status in one academic program as noted in item five of the I-20 document.
+J-1 exchange visitors and J-2 dependents receive duration of status also, meaning the stay is valid for the period of time shown in item three of the IAP-66.
 At the conclusion of the program of study, teaching, or research, a grace period of 60 days (F-1/F-2) or of 30 days (J-1/J-2) is allowed for the purpose of tourism and finalizing arrangements for the return home.

-- Social Security Number: The "taxpayer I.D. number" issued by the U.S. Social Security Administration.
+- Social Security Number: The taxpayer I.D. number issued by the U.S. Social Security Administration.
 This number does not authorize employment.
 However, the number is used to record payments from an employer to an employee for income tax purposes.
-The number is also frequently used simply as an identification number, for example on an Ohio driver's license and as the University student I.D. number.
+The number is also frequently used simply as an identification number.

-- Visa Waiver Program: The Visa Waiver Program is available to citizens of some countries.
+- Visa Waiver Program: The visa waiver program is available to citizens of some countries.
 It permits entry into the U.S. with no visa stamp in the passport.
-There are limitations on stay in the U.S. of 90 days for tourism (WT) or business (WB) only.
+There are limitations on stay in the U.S. of 90 days for tourism or business only.
 No extension or change to a different immigration classification is permitted.